*Dates for the next edition will be announced in the autumn*

 Carbon offsetting against any emissions associated with running the event

-Copies of all race photos for personal use
+Copies of all event photos for personal use

 Route Map